What Are The Traits Of A Narcissist? 10 Alerting Characteristics

 >>> Read up on our tips to recognizing a sociopath

-3. They see themselves as being THE most important person in the room.
+3. They see themselves as the most important person in the room

-People with NPD overestimate their accomplishments and expect to be recognized as superior, without having accomplished anything that would warrant such recognition.
-They also constantly put forward certain successes or strengths without nuance, and aren't shy in amplifying these so-called accomplishments.
-They are often absorbed by fantasies of unlimited success, power, splendor, beauty or ideal love.
-However, this in fact translates into them being dissatisfied with their everyday life.
+Narcissists overestimate their accomplishments and expect to be recognized as superior, even without evidence to support their claims.
+They amplify their so-called successes and are often absorbed by fantasies of unlimited success, power, or beauty.
+However, this often masks deep dissatisfaction with their everyday lives.

 >>> This article might interest you: How to stand up to a narcissistic manipulator